 Eliquis is used to decrease the risk of systematic embolism or stroke among patients who have non-valvular atrial defibrillation or AF.

-It is prescribed as a treatment for Prophylaxis of deep vein thrombosis or DVT, which might result in pulmonary embolism or PE among patients who went through knee or hip replacement surgery.
+It is prescribed as a treatment for Prophylaxis of deep vein thrombosis or DVT, which might result in pulmonary embolism or PE among patients who went through hip or knee replacement surgery.
 It is also used to decrease the risk of recurrent PE and DVT after initial therapy.

 To stop stroke and systematic embolism among patients with nonvalvular fibrillation, take 5 mg PO BID.
 For renal impairment or nonvalvular atrial fibrillation: